 3. Housesitting in Switzerland

-Through Trusted Housesitters, I was able to find a pet sit in a Medieval village in Switzerland for 2 months, where my days were filled with thesis writing, hiking with the doggo in the woods and sipping wine in my garden or the village square.
-(You can read more about housesitting in Switzerland here).
+I did a 2-month pet sit in a Medieval village in Switzerland for 2 months, where my days were filled with writing, hiking with the doggo in the woods, sipping wine in my garden or trying a locally crafted beer in the village square.

 Having rung in 2019 in Kenya, I returned to my home in Tanzania in early January to my entire bedroom covered in green fuzz.
 Unbeknownst to me, there was a leak in my ceiling and the humidity created the perfect environment for a mould emporium…it was in my shoes, on my bedsheets and covering almost every possession I owned.
 What follows mould?
 Mites I tell you.
 Attempting to live in a mould and bug infested environment had me shook, so I fled to Kenya (LOL, yep I literally left the country).